 Why am I seeing peaks and troughs?

 It is common to see inconsistencies in search and browsing behaviour and trends.
-For example, if you own a boutique fashion store, more people may be searching for luxury items closer to payday or party-season, whereas a home hardware store may receive more online traffic from those DIY jobs over the weekends.
+For example, if you own a boutique fashion store, more people may be searching for luxury items closer to payday or party season, whereas a home hardware store may receive more online traffic from those DIY jobs over the weekends.

 Providing you see a generally consistent performance there is no need to worry.
-As well as See What's in Store, ensuring that your Google Business Profile information is up-to-date and thorough increases your Google Search and Map ranking.

 Industry insights